-- The desired offline parameterization is open in expert mode. - The user who is transferring the parameterization to the device has administrator rights. - Switch to the Special user rights tab. - ✓ The following table lists all changes (actions) at a system level for which you can assign an authorization in enSuite.
+- The desired offline parameterization is open in expert mode. - The user who is transferring the parameterization to the device has administrator rights. - Open the branch <Device> of Users. - Switch to the Special user rights tab.

+The following table lists all changes (actions) at a system level for which you can assign an authorization in enSuite.